I live in Florida now, but I was born in Connecticut - specifically, Hartford County.

 9. Manchester Country Club (Manchester)

 Though it hasn’t been perfectly preserved, few public courses have the sort of architectural pedigree Manchester has, with Tom Bendelow, Devereux Emmet and A.W.
 Tillinghast all receiving shoutouts on the scorecard.
-Two par 3s on the back are standout holes: the drop-shot 12th with a pedestal green and the 18th, with a two-tiered green in front of a reservoir.
+Two par 3s on the back are standout holes: the drop-shot 12th with a pedestal green and the semi-blind 18th, with a two-tiered green in front of a reservoir.